jinyiabc/jinyiabc.github.io/src/pages/tech-analysis/John-Murphy.md

 an extremely useful application on these techniques.
 ###LESS RELIANCE ON MARKET AVERAGES AND INDICATORS
 Stock market analysis is based heavily on the movement of broad market averages-- such as the Dow Jones Industrial Average or the S&P 500.
 In addition, technical indicators that measure the strength or weakness of the broader market-- like the NYSE advance-decline line or the new highs-new lows list--are heavily employed.

+##Chapter 2.
+Dow Theory
+###BASIC TENETS
+1. The Averages Discount Everything.
+2. The Market Has Three Trends.
+Dow believes that the law of action and reaction apply to the markets just as they do to the physical universe.
+He wrote, "Records of trading show that in many cases when a stock reaches top it will have a moderate decline and then go back again to near the highest figures.
+If after such a move, the price again recedes, it is liable to decline some distance".
+Dow considered a trend to have three parts, *primary*, *secondary*, and *minor*, which he compared to the tide, waves. and ripples of the sea.
+3. Major Trends Have Three Phases.

+Accumulation phase:

+Participation phase:

+Distribution phase:
+4. The Averages Must Confirm Each Other.
+Dow meant that no important bull or bear market signal could take place unless both averages gave the same signal, thus confirming each other.
+5. Volume Must Confirm the Trend.

+Dow recognized volume as a secondary but important factor in confirming price signals.
+Simply stated, *volume should expand or increase in the direction of the major trend*.

+6. A Trend Is Assumed to Be in Effect Until It Gives Definite Signals That It Has Reversed.

+It relates a physical law to market movement, which states that an object in motion (in this case a trend) tends to continue in motion until some external force causes it to change direction.

+The most difficult task for a Dow theorist, or any trend-follower for that matter, it being able to distinguish between a normal secondary correction in an existing trend and the first leg of a new trend in the opposite direction.

+***THE USE OF CLOSING PRICES AND THE PRESENCE OF LINES**